DMooij/programmeerproject/PROCESS.md

 - managed to make a map containing the import data for the year 2015
 - starting working on the checkbox to update the map from import to export.
 The value is selected but the data does not get updated
 - started coupling the health data to the map data on location code

+## Day 7

+- checkbox to update the data on the map from import to export works.
+However remove is used instead of update
+- Coupled map data to health data, so on-click on a country on the map a donut chart appears displaying the health perception in that country.
+When a different country is clicked the chart changes, however this is also done with remove instead of update
+- made the dropdown button to select data the gender for donut chart works also by remove instead update